How to Measure, Improve, and Manage Customer Satisfaction to Grow Your Business

 The vast majority of dissatisfied customers will simply walk away unhappy, and you’ll never know.
 They’ll then tell their friends and your reputation will worsen.
 Negative word-of-mouth is no treat for a company.
 According to AllBusiness.com:

 “Most unhappy customers don’t take the time to complain, they just quit doing business with you.
-But guess what: They didn’t say anything to do, but they definitely telling all their friends.
+But guess what: They didn’t say anything to do, but they definitely tell all their friends.
 The experts say, the average upset customer tells nine people.

 So what can you do?
 To avoid losing customers because of a bad experience, you need to make it easy for them to complain.
 That’s right.
 Let them know their complaints are welcome.
 Keep in mind, a complaining customer cares enough about the relationship with your business to at least bring the issue to your attention.”